jasonbot/weblog/content/weblog/babys-first-rag.md

 ## Things I Could Have Done Better

-### Realize Some Things are Slow
+### Realize Some Things Are Slow

 The embedding stage of the project took 4 days to complete.
 That took a bit of wind out of my sails and demotivated me further down the pipe.
 You'll also notice that the further down in the process I got the more spartan and handwavey this post gets as I get into territory I am less familiar with.

 ### Don't Be "Cute" With the Source of Data

 I was deliberately trying to be funny with my choice of source material.
 The source material is not only awful for its content, but also its structure.
-The best material for a RAG (and LLMs in general) are non-conversational, infformation dense things like refernce books and textbooks.
-Conversations, with their short "uh-huh" paragraphs are not a good way to add useful context to an exising LLM, and a most of the conversations I had quite obviously fell back to just using the LLM for material.
+The best material for a RAG (and LLMs in general) are non-conversational, information dense things like reference books and textbooks.
+Conversations, with their short "uh-huh" paragraphs are not a good way to add useful context to an existing LLM, and a most of the conversations I had quite obviously fell back to just using the LLM for material.

 ### Use Python

-The code is _in_ Python, but I'm not using any Python-native libraries like [llm](https://pypi.org/project/llm/) or [langchain](https://pypi.org/project/langchain/) to streamline and appropriately take advantage of the innards of exising models.
-The code is _in_ Python, but it could have been in any language considering the Unstructured API is just plain old REST, the vector store ist an SQlite plugin, and the llamafile is callable from other languages as well as long as they can open a subprocess (all of them).
+The code is _in_ Python, but I'm not using any Python-native libraries like [llm](https://pypi.org/project/llm/) or [langchain](https://pypi.org/project/langchain/) to streamline and appropriately take advantage of the innards of existing models.
+The code is _in_ Python, but it could have been in any language considering the Unstructured API is just plain old REST, the vector store is an SQlite plugin, and the llamafile is callable from other languages as well as long as they can open a subprocess (all of them).

 # The Code